ovh/docs/pages/cloud/private-cloud/nsx_configurer_le_edge_firewall/guide.en-gb.md

 ![NSX](images/en02nsx.png){.thumbnail}

 The Firewall tab shows the status with a simple button to stop or start the service.

+> [!primary]
+>
-*any change made will need to be published to be validated so you will not shut down the service at the single push of a button*
+> Any change made will need to be published to be validated, so you will not shut down the service at the single push of a button.

 ![Rule](images/en03fw.png){.thumbnail}

-### Firewall Rule
+### Firewall Rules

 The basics of a firewall rule is to manage identified service(s) from specified source(s) to specified destination(s).

-Click on `+ Add Rule`{.action}
+Click on `+ Add Rule`{.action}.

 The new rule shows with:

-- Activation slider
+- An activation slider
-- Selection box for specific actions *(order chande, deletion...)*
+- A selection box for specific actions (order change, deletion...)
 - Name
 - ID
 - Type